 When asked why he has eliminated background checks, Abbott laughed and then replied, “Here’s the background check: Every citizen will be asked 3 questions that they must answer truthfully: Number one, do you swear you are an American citizen?
 Number two: Do you swear you are not currently engaged in criminal activity?
 And number 3: Do you swear you will not use this weapon to cause harm?
 If you can answer yes to all three questions, the transaction continues.
 Should take about 5 minutes but we’re working to streamline the process.”

 The use of vending machines for gun related sales is not without precedent.
-American Green, a cannabis based business has developed a vending machine that can dispense many adult products, including weed, booze, ammunition and vibrators.
+American Green, a cannabis-based business has developed a vending machine that can dispense many adult products, including weed, booze, ammunition and Altoids.

 When questioned if ammunition would be included with the purchase of a gun, Abbott said, “In a concession to the environmentalist lobby, we have repurposed old gumball machines as bullet dispensers.
 Of course, we’re renaming them ‘Gunball” machines because we have a sense of humor.”